-RSA 169-C:10, I and RSA 604-A:1-a require the appointment of Guardians ad Litem, at State expense, to assist abused and neglected children for the duration of Family Court proceedings.
-This contract will enable CASA of New Hampshire to continue to recruit, train and supervise volunteers to fill this important role, and will enable the State to avoid, in most cases, the more costly alternative of assigning these matters to private Guardians ad Litem who do not benefit from the same level of direct supervision and who bill for their time by the hour.
-This contract represents a beneficial public/private partnership in which State funds are further leveraged with CASA's private fundraising, resulting in a significant reduction in direct costs to the State, while providing abused and neglected children with access to a well-trained corps of volunteers dedicated to representing their best interests.
-The agreement acknowledges the shared commitment of CASA and the Judicial Council to developing CASA's capacity to maximize its share of the overall statewide demand for guardian ad litem services in abuse or neglect matters and termination of parental rights cases; accordingly, the contract will enable CASA to implement expanded case intake in FY 2022 and FY 2023.
+RSA 169-C:10, I and RSA 604-A:1-a require the appointment of guardians ad litem, at State expense, to assist abused and neglected children for the duration of court proceedings.
+This contract will enable CASA to continue to recruit, train and supervise volunteers to fill this important role, and will enable the State to avoid, in most cases, the more costly alternative of assigning these matters to private guardians ad litem who do not benefit from the same level of direct supervision and who bill the state for their time by the hour.
+This contract represents an efficacious public-private partnership in which state funds are further leveraged with CASA's private fundraising, resulting in a significant reduction in direct costs to the State, while providing abused and neglected children with access to a well-trained corps of volunteers dedicated to representing their best interests.
+This contract will enable CASA to accept a minimum of 450 new appointments in state fiscal year 2024, and 475 new appointments in state fiscal year 2025.
+The agreement also acknowledges the shared commitment of CASA and the Judicial Council to developing CASA's capacity to maximize its share of the overall statewide demand for guardian ad litem services in abuse or neglect matters and termination of parental rights cases.

 The Attorney General's Office has approved this contract as to form, substance and execution.
-Phone: (603) 271-3592 TDD: Relay NH 1-800-735-2964